zoinhozx/zoinho/README.md

 Thank you Sir Clive Sinclair for creating the ZX Spectrum 8 bit computer.

-Thanks to the ZX Spectrum world wide comunitiy and to everyone else who to this day supports this wonderful 8 bit computer with hardware, knowledge, resources, emulators, developing tools and etc.
+Thanks to the ZX Spectrum world wide comunitiy and to everyone else, who to this day supports this wonderful 8 bit computer with hardware, knowledge, resources, emulators, developing tools and etc.